History of Danica Patrick in Timeline

 1998: Moved to the United Kingdom

-In 1998, Danica Patrick dropped out of high school and moved to the United Kingdom to further her racing career.
+In 1998, Danica Patrick dropped out of high school with her parents' permission and moved to the United Kingdom to further her racing career.

-In 1999, Danica Patrick competed in the British Formula Vauxhall Championship, finishing ninth in points.
+In 1999, Danica Patrick finished ninth in points in the British Formula Vauxhall Championship.

 2000: Second in Formula Ford Festival

-In 2000, Danica Patrick came second in the Formula Ford Festival at Brands Hatch, tying Danny Sullivan's best performance by an American in the event.
+In 2000, Danica Patrick came second in the Formula Ford Festival at Brands Hatch with Haywood Racing.

 2001: Returned to the United States

-Due to a lack of funding, Danica Patrick returned to the United States in 2001 after competing in Formula Vauxhall and Formula Ford in the United Kingdom.
+In 2001, Danica Patrick returned to the United States due to a lack of funding after competing in Formula Vauxhall and Formula Ford in the United Kingdom.

-In 2001, Danica Patrick was awarded the Gorsline Scholarship Award, recognizing her as the most aspiring road course competitor.
+In 2001, Danica Patrick was awarded the Gorsline Scholarship Award as the most aspiring road course competitor.

 2002: Competed in Barber Dodge Pro Series

-In 2002, Danica Patrick participated in five Barber Dodge Pro Series races for Rahal Letterman Racing, marking another step in her racing career.
+In 2002, Danica Patrick competed in five Barber Dodge Pro Series races for Rahal Letterman Racing.

 2002: Won Toyota Pro/Celebrity Race

-In 2002, Danica Patrick won the professional class of the fund-raising Toyota Pro/Celebrity Race.
+In 2002, Danica Patrick won the professional class in the Toyota Pro/Celebrity Race and placed third overall.

-In 2003, Danica Patrick secured the first podium finish for a woman in the Toyota Atlantic Series at the season-opening race in Monterey.
-She also made her sports car debut at the Grand Prix of Atlanta, finishing fourth in class.
+In 2003, Danica Patrick secured the first podium finish for a woman in the Toyota Atlantic Series' history at the season-opening race in Monterey.

-In December 2004, Rahal Letterman Racing named Danica Patrick to their IndyCar Series roster for the 2005 season.
+In December 2004, Rahal Letterman Racing named Danica Patrick to their IndyCar Series roster for 2005.

 2004: Third in Toyota Atlantic Series Championship

-During the 2004 season, Danica Patrick achieved her best result in the Toyota Atlantic Series, finishing third in the championship standings and becoming the first woman to win a pole position in the series.
+In the 2004 season, Danica Patrick finished third in the Toyota Atlantic Series championship standings and became the first woman to win a pole position in the series.

-In 2005, Danica Patrick debuted in the IndyCar Series, achieved her best finish of fourth at the Indy Japan 300, and was named Rookie of the Year for both the Indianapolis 500 and the IndyCar Series.
-She also took her first career pole position at Kansas Speedway.
+In 2005, Danica Patrick began driving in the IndyCar Series with Rahal Letterman Racing, achieving three pole positions and earning the Rookie of the Year award for both the Indianapolis 500 and the IndyCar Series.

-In 2005, Danica Patrick married Paul Edward Hospenthal.
+In 2005, Danica Patrick married Paul Edward Hospenthal, whom she met in 2002 during physical therapy for a hip injury.

-In 2005, when Danica Patrick entered IndyCar, she rapidly became a pop culture icon largely due to her gender and modelling.
+In 2005, when Danica Patrick entered IndyCar, she quickly became a pop culture icon, largely due to her gender and modelling.

 2006: Continued Racing with Rahal Letterman Racing

-In 2006, Danica Patrick continued to race with Rahal Letterman Racing, further developing her skills and experience in the IndyCar Series.
+In 2006, Danica Patrick continued racing with Rahal Letterman Racing, achieving multiple top-ten finishes in the IndyCar Series.

-In 2006, Danica Patrick drove a Pagani Zonda Roadster in Jay-Z's music video "Show Me What You Got" and published her autobiography, Danica: Crossing the Line.
+In 2006, Danica Patrick drove a Pagani Zonda Roadster in the music video for Jay-Z's song "Show Me What You Got", and published her autobiography, Danica: Crossing the Line.

 2006: Endurance Racing Debut and IndyCar Season

-In 2006, Danica Patrick made her endurance racing debut at the 24 Hours of Daytona and continued her IndyCar campaign with Rahal Letterman Racing, finishing ninth in the final standings.
-In November, she was awarded Sportswoman of the Year by the March of Dimes.
+In 2006, Danica Patrick made her endurance racing debut at the 24 Hours of Daytona and continued her IndyCar campaign with Rahal Letterman Racing, achieving a season-high placing of consecutive fourth-position finishes.
+She was also awarded Sportswoman of the Year by the March of Dimes.

-2006: Named One of People Magazine's Most Beautiful People
+2006: Named One of the Most Beautiful People

 In 2006, People magazine named Danica Patrick one of the most beautiful people in the world.